productmindset/site/content/pages/workshops.md

 heroImage: /images/included/workshops_hero/
 heroIsVideo: false
 ---
-### Live workshops
+# LIVE WORKSHOPS

-### We created the Product Mindset based on years of experience helping clients build world-class products, combined with best practices from Agile, Lean Startup and Design Thinking.
+We created the Product Mindset based on years of experience helping clients build world-class products, combined with best practices from Agile, Lean Startup and Design Thinking.

 It is a collection of values, principles and practices that guide every action and decision we take in building successful products.
-It helps align everyone on the team and beyond team so they can think, talk and execute as tightly-integrated unit.
+It helps align everyone on the team and beyond team so they can think, talk and execute as a tightly-integrated unit.

-### WHAT WILL YOU LEARN
+## WHAT WILL YOU LEARN

 * A simple language for product development that teams can share with stakeholders
 * How to better understand your customers and business